xma711/notebook/programming/c++/README.md

 - Operators, like methods, can be overwritten by classes.. this allows a customized class to use operators like ++..

-- The style of casting types i know is actually c-style.
-C++ has its own style, something like castType <destinationType> object.
+- Compared to C, C++ has its own style for casting, something like castType <destinationType> object.

 - The map lib is like the python dictionary.